edward-riley/Glok/README.md

 # Glok
 Glok! a simple cross-platform  clock for the command line, written in go

+# Usage
+Open a command shell, type glok and you've got a simple clcok for your desktop!

 # Installation:
 ## Install from Binary